meta-magic/Amexio-VSC-Extension/README.md

 # Amexio Angular Extensions for Visual Studio Code

-This extension will help the developers of Visual Studio Code with quick code snippet for the Amexio and Angular Markup as well as Angular TypeScript.
+This Amexio Plugin will help the Angular developers using Visual Studio Code with a quick code snippet for the Angular and Amexio Directives as well as Angular TypeScript.
+Plugin support is available for Angular 4+ onwards.

 ## Usage